 Oceans are the new frontier of conservation.
 Scientists estimate that oceans contain more than one million species and report that less than one-quarter of these have been identified.
 Marine biodiversity has the potential to transform medicine, industry, environmental remediation, and energy production, but is threatened by pollution, habitat destruction, fishing, and climate change.
 In recognition, the UN Convention on Biological Diversity’s Strategic Plan (2011-2020) calls for 10% of ocean area to be protected by 2020.
 Currently, less than 3% is protected.
 While much of the protected area is restricted to national waters – within 200 miles of the coast – more than half of the ocean area lies beyond national jurisdiction.
 This bias reflects the complexity of weaving together appropriate protection measures for the high seas from the existing international regulatory framework.

 The Sargasso Sea ecosystem, at the center of the North Atlantic gyre, has been identified as an area of particular importance for conservation of marine biodiversity.
 In addition to hosting a variety of endemic species, the Sargasso Sea ecosystem supports a number of endangered or threatened migratory species, including fish, turtles, birds and cetaceans.
 In March 2014, the Hamilton Declaration, an agreement to establish and actively participate in the Sargasso Sea Commission to forward conservation of the Sargasso Sea region, was signed by Bermuda, the United States, and other supporting nations.
-Original research conducted by students during this project-based applied science and policy semester program directly contributes to this ongoing international effort.
+Original research conducted by students during this project-based applied science and policy semester at sea program directly contributes to this ongoing international effort.

 On Shore I - Preparation in Woods Hole